Impairment harmonised standard

 Contact:Harmonisation@statistics.gov.uk

 Harmonisation is the process of making statistics and data more comparable, consistent and coherent.
-Harmonised standards set out how to collect and report statistics to ensure comparability across different data collections in the Government Statistical Service (GSS).
-Harmonisation produces more useful statistics that give users a greater level of understanding.
+Harmonised standards set out how to collect and report statistics to ensure comparability across different data collections.
+This produces more useful statistics and gives users a greater level of understanding about the topic.

 This harmonised standard is about impairment, not medical condition.